 Unlike video, your sound should be as good as it could ever be.
 As a YouTuber, your one and only concern should be to communicate your message with your audience.
 And how on earth would do that without clear audio?

 Of course, there are high-end, costly microphones you can invest in, but since we’re talking about what is needed to become a YouTuber from scratch, again you can always use your smartphone.

-Make sure you film your videos in a room without too much reverb or echo, mind your audio input levels, and use an audio editing mobile app that will make you sound ten times better.
+Make sure you film your videos in a room without too much reverb or echo, mind your audio input levels, and use mobile apps that will make you sound ten times better.

 Tip #8: Lights, Lights, Lights

 If you’ve ever watched a Matt D'Avella video, you’ve definitely noticed how great the lighting is.
 Good lighting doesn’t only make your skin look smoother or your house’s floor shinier.
 It can really turn a basic video into a professional (and sellable) final product.

 To start with YouTube you need to invest in professional video lighting.
 But it doesn’t have to be expensive.